LeaderNess · IFS Inner Work

 Defensive Blocker • Shame Armour

-Core wound: vulnerability exploited — armour is survival
+What drives it: vulnerability exploited — armour is survival

 “I keep people at a distance.
 If they got close they would see what I really am.”